 (Market) Size Doesn't Matter

 Same company.
 Same programming.
 Exact same moment in time.
-One is a top 10 market, the other is not.
+One is a top 10 market, the other top 25 market.
 The larger market is exactly 2x the size in terms of population.
 The top 10 market had ten times LESS online viewers than a market half the size.
 There are three groups of people that need to be very concerned with the photo below.

 People are unplugging and cutting the cord.
 The traditional measures of the number of TV sets in market is still a strong indicator of performance but change is on the horizon and channels (no pun intended) are shifting.
 The strength and reach of a television signal will no longer be an indication of eyeballs on YOU!